-Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that its European regional headquarters Eisai Europe Ltd. (Location: U.K.) has submitted a new application to the European Medicines Agency (EMA) for its in-house developed novel anticancer agent lenvatinib mesylate (generic name, "lenvatinib") for use in the treatment of advanced or metastatic renal cell carcinoma.
-As a new medicine that is expected to be of major public health interest, particularly from the viewpoint of therapeutic innovation, lenvatinib has been granted an accelerated review by the EMA.
+Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that the U.S. Food and Drug Administration (FDA) has accepted for review the supplemental New Drug Application (sNDA) submitted by its U.S. subsidiary Eisai Inc. for Eisai's in-house developed novel anticancer agent lenvatinib mesylate (generic name, "lenvatinib") for use in the treatment of advanced or metastatic renal cell carcinoma, and granted the sNDA Priority Review status.